remind101/dockerstats/README.md

 # Dockerstats

 Dockerstats is a simple docker container for collecting metrics from the [Docker Stats](https://docs.docker.com/reference/api/docker_remote_api_v1.17/#get-container-stats-based-on-resource-usage) API and sending them elsewhere.
 It supports adapters for configuring where you want metrics to be sent.
-It's heaviliy inspired by [logspout](https://github.com/gliderlabs/logspout).
+It's heavily inspired by [logspout](https://github.com/gliderlabs/logspout) and is roughly similar to [cadvisor](https://github.com/google/cadvisor) but simpler.

 Currently, the following adapters are provided: